 Wait for your child to stop thrashing around.
 Guide your child back to bed (if she got out) and tuck her in.
 Children will usually settle back to sleep quickly at this stage.
 If you think your child might get hurt, stay close to guide her away from hitting or bumping the sides of the cot, bed or other obstacles.

 Children usually experience night terrors between the ages of 18 months and six years.
-They grow out of them as they develop more mature forms of deep sleep.
+Children grow out of night terrors as they develop more mature forms of deep sleep.